PharrellWANG/HTM162-Bazel-Cmake/README.rst

 .. code-block:: bash

-    bazel build -c opt --copt=-mavx --copt=-mavx2 --copt=-mfma --copt=-msse4.2 --config=cuda -k //PATH/TO/PACKAGE:HAHA
+    bazel build -c opt --copt=-mavx --copt=-mavx2 --copt=-mfma --copt=-msse4.2 --config=cuda -k //PATH/TO/PACKAGE:NAME_OF_PACKAGE

-E.G., For our **TAppClassifier**:
+E.G., For our **TAppClassifier** and **TAppEncoder**:

 Using GPU
 ^^^^^^^^^
-.. note:: Before running below commands for building with GPU support, you might need to run ``./configure`` for Tensorflow again.

 .. code-block:: bash

     bazel build -c opt --copt=-mavx --copt=-mavx2 --copt=-mfma --copt=-msse4.2 --config=cuda -k //HTM162/App/TAppClassifier/...
-    bazel build -c opt --copt=-mavx --copt=-mavx2 --copt=-mfma --copt=-msse4.2 --config=cuda -k //HTM162/Lib/TLibCommon/...
+    bazel build -c opt --copt=-mavx --copt=-mavx2 --copt=-mfma --copt=-msse4.2 --config=cuda -k //HTM162/App/TAppEncoder/...

-This will do the trick and make your binary faster (benefiting from avx, sse4.2 offered by your CPU, AND parallel computing offered by GPU).
+This will make the running speed of your binary the fastest ever(benefiting from avx, sse4.2 offered by your CPU, AND parallel computing offered by GPU).

 .. warning:: If you don't have any parallel computing when doing predictions, then the GPU will help nothing even you